Sam010000101/Bootstrap-Portfolio/README.md

     <li><strong>Google Fonts</strong> CDN based fonts to provide a suitable font type to suit my design</li>
 </ul>

-I have have added some hover effects to the nav bar links,  styled my own text 'callouts' for maximum visula impact & added some custom css to the cards displaying my work.
+I have have added some hover effects to the nav bar links,  styled my own text 'callouts' for maximum visual impact & added some custom css to the cards displaying my work.

 ### Result - <br>